harshita19244/opentelemetry-java-benchmarks/README.md

 │   │
 │   └───petclinic
 │   │   ## Depending on the test, there is one package which contains the example application to be executed by JMH.
-│   │      In this example for opentelemetru for spring cloud, the official petclinic application is used for the tests.
+│   │      In this example for opentelemetry for spring cloud, the official petclinic application is used for the tests.
 │   │
 │   Benchmark*.java
 │   ## The different JMH benchmark tests are located in this package